Bari, India: Sant Nagar

 Shri Param Hans Advait Mat Sant Nagar is a Hindu temple.

 Advait Mat was a cluster of movements in northern India that perceive themselves to be originating from Totapuri in the 18th century Shri Paramhans Advait Math made its advent over a hundred years ago to spread and preach truth, ideals of Bhakti, Karam Yoga, and spiritual knowledge.

 This is a very peaceful and disciplined temple where all saints (Sadhu, Mahatma) produce their food vegetable and milk by self-management (Karmayoga), in temple land which is surrounded by large boundary wall, they are independent by economy.
-There is very nice garden and temple inside the boundary, the temple is opened for visit from 8Am to 5Pm on regular interval for general public,This temple Provides social services by a charitable hospital free of cost to poor citizens.
+There is very nice garden and temple inside the boundary, the temple is opened for visit from 8Am to 5Pm on regular interval for general public.
+This temple Provides social services by a charitable hospital free of cost to poor citizens.

-Damoh(Dhamoye)
+Damoh,(दमोह)

 This is a waterfall in Sarmathura region, Placed a distance of 35 kilometer from Bari.
 It is the attractive tourist destination in whole district.
 It is visible in rainy season [July–September].
 Besides this, Damoh (Dhamoye) has a long and green forest range with wild animals.
 Tiger Mohan from Ranthambore National Park, whenever escapes from Ranthambhor likes the forest territory of Dhamoh and van vihar in Dholpur.

 Demographics

 The Bari Municipality has population of 62,721 of which 33,673 are males while 29,048 are females as per report released by Census India 2011.
-Literacy rate of Bari city is 70.75% higher than state average of 66.11%.
-In Bari, Male literacy is around 79.38% while female literacy rate is 60.79%.
-Population of Children with age of 0-6 is 10102 which is 16.11% of total population of Bari (M).
-In Bari Municipality, Female Sex Ratio is of 863 against state average of 928.
-Moreover, Child Sex Ratio in Bari is around 847 compared to Rajasthan state average of 888. there is only one girls school for senior education.
+The literacy rate of Bari city is 70.75% higher than the state average of 66.11%.
+In Bari, male literacy is around 79.38% while the female literacy rate is 60.79%.
+The population of children aged 0-6 is 10102 which is 16.11% of total population of Bari (M).
+In Bari Municipality, the female sex ratio is 863 against state average of 928.
+Moreover, the child sex ratio in Bari is around 847 compared to Rajasthan state average of 888. there is only one girls school for senior education.
 Out of total population, 18,730 were engaged in work or business activity.
 Of this 16,057 were males while 2,673 were females.
 In census survey, worker is defined as person who does business, job, service, and cultivator and labour activity.
 Of total 18730 working population, 88.05% were engaged in Main Work while 11.95% of total workers were engaged in Marginal Work.